Mobile Massage In York – FAQ’s

 What Is Swedish Massage?

-What Is A Swedish Massage Like
+What Is Your Swedish Massage Like?

-What Is A Swedish Massage For?
+What Is Your Swedish Massage For?

 A woman holding her temples in pain, demonstrating tension headache symptoms before receiving a mobile stress relief massage in York.

-A Swedish massage can involve several different strokes, though not all of them will be used in every treatment.
+My Swedish massage can involve several different strokes, though not all of them will be used in every treatment.
 As always, the decision is with me, the massage therapist and you, the client.

 Effleurage